 Export packing list template.
-There is no single variant of the correct template for EPL as many will depend on the type of shipment and the way the goods have been packed.
-So, overall it’s crucial that you understand all the details of your future shipment and then you can choose the template which will suit you the best in this case.
+There is no single correct template for EPL as many will depend on the type of shipment and the way the goods have been packed.
+So, overall, it’s crucial that you understand all the details of your future shipment and then you can choose the template suit the situation best.

 Electronic Export Information (EEI)

 The electronic export information (EEI) is an electronic declaration of cargo that is exported from the US to foreign countries.
 This document is an electronic equivalent of the Shipper’s Export Declaration (SED).